-In our last study at RML Mark evening before the Easter break we began a new section in Mark's Gospel, running from chapter 11 to chapter 13.
-Back in chapter 3, after some initiate conflict with the leaders of Israel, we saw Jesus calling a new Israel (3:13-19).
+In our last study at RML Mark evening before the Easter break, we began a new section in Mark's Gospel, running from chapter 11 to chapter 13.
+Back in chapter 3, after some initial conflict with the leaders of Israel, we saw Jesus calling a new Israel (3:13–19).
 Up until this point, Mark has been focused pretty much on Jesus' actions with them.

-This week we begun the first of two studies in chapter 12 thinking about why Jesus was right to judge Israel.
+This week we began the first of two studies in chapter 12 thinking about why Jesus was right to judge Israel.